 By Taylor Amos

-Taylor Amos is an Art Simon Fellow at Bread for the World.
+Taylor Amos is the Art Simon fellow in the government relations department at Bread for the World.